HardikChhallani/Dravya/README.md

    EKA_CLIENT_SECRET=your_eka_client_secret # Required for Ekacare MCP API access
    ```

-   Note: Obtain your Ekacare API credentials by registering at https://api.eka.care
+   Note: Obtain your Ekacare API credentials by mailing at ekaconnect@eka.care

 3. Run the application:
    ```bash